 G-Meet Summariser

-What I built: A Chrome extension that ingests a Google Meet transcript and produces a structured summary: decisions made, open questions, action items with owners.
-One prompt, about 30 seconds of processing.
+What I built: A Chrome extension that ingests a Google Meet transcript and produces a structured summary: decisions, open questions, action items with owners.
+One prompt, ~30 seconds.

-But the bigger lesson was about behaviour change.
+The other lesson was about behaviour change.
 When note-taking was a 20-minute chore, I’d skip it for “smaller” meetings.
-When it became 30 seconds, I started summarising everything.
-Decisions that used to get lost in verbal agreements started getting documented consistently.
-The compound effect on team alignment was surprisingly significant.
+At 30 seconds, I started summarising everything.
+Decisions that used to get lost in verbal agreements started getting documented.
+The compound effect on alignment over months was surprisingly significant.

 G-Chat Auto-Read

-The problem: I was in 40+ chat spaces.
-The cognitive load of triaging which conversations needed my attention was genuinely exhausting.
-Not the content itself, just the act of deciding what to look at.
+The problem: 40+ chat spaces.
+The cognitive load wasn’t the content itself, it was the constant act of triaging what deserves attention.

-What I built: A custom script that automatically marks messages as read across my Google Chat spaces.
-The core idea is simple: it bulk-processes unread messages so I don’t have to manually open and dismiss every conversation just to clear the noise.
+What I built: A custom script that bulk-marks messages as read across Google Chat spaces.
+No AI, no clever prompting.
+Just a script that clears the noise so I don’t have to manually open and dismiss every conversation.

-What it changed: The daily “clear my chat” overhead went from a draining background task to something that just happens.
-Small win, but the kind that compounds when you’re doing it every single day.
+What it changed: “Clear my chat” went from a draining background task to something that just happens.
+Small win, but compounds daily.

 JIRA via Natural Language

-What I built: A Claude integration that lets me manage JIRA via natural language.
-“Create a bug for the search ranking issue we discussed” becomes a ticket with the right fields.
-“Find all open P1s in the current sprint” surfaces them without opening JIRA.
+What I built: Natural language JIRA management.
+“Create a bug for the search ranking issue we discussed” becomes a ticket with the right project, epic, sprint, and labels.
+“Find all open P1s in the current sprint” surfaces them without ever opening the JIRA UI.
+Bulk updates, status changes, descriptions from rough notes, all prompt-driven.

-The interesting bit: The most surprising insight was how much JIRA state I was keeping in my head that I could now offload entirely.
-I didn’t realise how much cognitive load “remembering to update the ticket” was consuming until I stopped doing it manually.
-It’s like the first time you use a password manager and realise you were spending actual brain cycles remembering credentials.
-Same feeling, applied to project management.
+The interesting bit: I didn’t realise how much cognitive load “remembering to update the ticket” was consuming until I stopped doing it manually.
+Same relief as using a password manager for the first time, applied to project management.

-Second insight: natural language interfaces expose how poorly structured most JIRA projects actually are.
-When the model needs to create a ticket, it needs to know which project, which epic, which sprint, which labels.
-If your JIRA hygiene is bad, the tool struggles.
+The other thing: natural language interfaces expose how poorly structured most JIRA projects actually are.
+The model needs to know which project, which epic, which sprint, which labels.
+Bad JIRA hygiene = the tool struggles.
 Fixing the interface forced me to fix the underlying data, which was its own win.

 What it changed: Most of my JIRA management is now prompt-driven.
 Rough estimate: 45 minutes a day reclaimed.

 The problem: I wanted a voice-to-structured-text workflow.
 Record a thought while walking, get it formatted and filed.
-The best tool for this got blocked by IT policy.
-So naturally, I built my own.
+Every good tool for this either got blocked by IT policy (data leaving the device) or wasn’t reliable enough.

-I also learned that voice-to-text workflows expose how differently people think verbally versus in writing.
+The interesting bit: Transcription is the easy part.
+The structuring, turning raw speech into formatted notes with headers, action items, tagged topics, is where 90% of the value lives.
+And that’s entirely a prompting problem.
+Voice-to-text also exposes how differently people think verbally versus in writing.
 My spoken thoughts are messier, more associative, and often more honest than what I’d type.
-The AI structuring step acts as a translator between how I think and how I need to communicate.
+The structuring step acts as a translator between how I think and how I need to communicate.

 What it changed: Genuinely changed how I capture ideas on the go.
-I now have a running backlog of structured thought-dumps that I mine for blog post ideas, product hypotheses, and meeting prep.
+Running backlog of structured thought-dumps that I mine for blog posts, product hypotheses, and meeting prep.

 princejain.me

-What I built: My entire portfolio and blog at princejain.me.
+What I built: princejain.me, the site you’re reading this on.
 Built from scratch with Astro 5, self-hosted fonts, custom design tokens, and a content pipeline for blog posts.
-The site you’re reading this on right now.

-The interesting bit: This is the project where AI-assisted development felt most natural.
-The loop of “I want the blog cards to look like this” into Cursor, seeing the result, tweaking, and shipping felt like a conversation with a very fast junior developer.
-I’m not a frontend engineer.
-But with AI pair-programming I was able to build something responsive, fast, and accessible, designed the way I wanted it.
+The interesting bit: This is where AI-assisted development felt most natural.
+The loop of “I want the blog cards to look like this” → Cursor → see result → tweak → ship felt like working with a very fast junior developer.
+I’m not a frontend engineer, but with AI pair-programming I built something responsive, fast, and accessible.
+Designed exactly how I wanted it.

-What it also taught me: when you own the whole stack (even a simple one), you develop opinions about design and performance that are grounded in real trade-offs.
+When you own the whole stack, even a simple one, you develop opinions grounded in real trade-offs.
 Not abstract preferences, but “I chose this because the alternative added 200ms to page load.”
 That kind of grounded thinking carries over into every product conversation.

 What it changed: A portfolio I maintain and iterate on myself.
-No dependency on anyone else.
+Zero dependency on anyone else.

 Part 2: POCs That Changed Product Direction